CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 ----
 **Action:** Add text for the next two sections and commit those changes.

+1. *Ping your instructor and let them know that you have arrived at this step.
+There is something that they need to do.*
 1. If you run `git status` in Git Bash  right now, you should see a message that says "nothing to commit" and also "Your branch is ahead of 'origin/main' by 1 commit" (that one commit is the one from your collaborator that has not yet been pushed to your fork).
 1. Open the `dryville_story.md` file on your computer and add the next section of [the story](https://www.usgs.gov/special-topic/water-science-school/science/story-water-dryville), which is called "Your First Flood".
 Keep the same formatting as before (`##` for the title, `[inline text](url)` for hyperlinks).
 Save the file.
 1. If you run `git status` in Git Bash, you should see the words "modified: dryville_story.md".
 This means that Git detects your change.
 You will also see the words "no changes added to commit".
 This is because we still need to stage our changes.
 Note that you will still see "Your branch is ahead of 'origin/main' by 1 commit" - we still haven't pushed since we pulled down our collaborator's changes.